-- It is year of the #felfie… sharing photos of you and your farm animals.
+- It is the year of the #felfie… sharing photos of you and your farm animals.

 - Market and capture your programs.
 Ensure you use a consistent hashtag.
 Give your different programs a hashtag.

-- Build community around your programming by encouraging others to show your program in action.
+- Build a community around your programming by encouraging others to show your program in action.